Retrieve data with APIs from Python

 siren = "500569405"

-1. Replace the use of getpass with the environment variable approach using dotenv.
+1. Replace getpass snippet with the environment variable approach using dotenv.

 The environment variable approach is the most general and flexible.
 However, it is crucial to ensure that the .env file storing the credentials is not added to Git.
 Otherwise, you risk exposing identifying information, which negates any benefits of the good practices implemented with dotenv.